-VICE PRESIDENT FOR STUDENT AFFAIRS
+VICE PRESIDENT FOR STUDENT AFFAIRS Location

-Fax: (805) 437-8549
+Bell Tower Building, 2nd Floor, Room 2560 (805) 437-8536 Fax: (805) 437-8549

-The mission of the office of the Vice President is to recommend policies and procedures that will ensure a coordinated delivery and assessment system of student services through all departments within the Division of Student Affairs (DSA).
-This includes tracking and reporting expenditures, implementing selected special events or projects, and producing and distributing internal and external communication to pertinent constituencies throughout the University and surrounding communities.
-The office of the Vice President also coordinates all personnel, budget, training, development, special projects and student communication for the Division of Student Affairs.
+The mission of the Office of the Vice President is to recommend policies and procedures that will ensure a coordinated delivery and assessment system of student services through all departments within the Division of Student Affairs (DSA).
+This includes tracking and reporting expenditures, implementing selected special events or projects, and producing and distributing internal and external student communication to pertinent constituencies throughout the University and surrounding communities.
+The Office of the Vice President also coordinates all personnel, budget, training, development, special projects, and student communication for the Division of Student Affairs.